KendrikTheGreat/belucid_vault/The Primordial Theory.md

 - Choice quality reveals entropy momentum
 - Entropy can have both negative and positive momentum.

-- Synergy accelerates evolution; noise and fear increase entropy.
+- Synergy accelerates evolution; noise and a volatile increase entropy.
 # Theory Layer
 # Rule Set of Consciousness